-If you are trying to make some changes in your life, growing a business or simply writing for cathartic reasons, we need to talk about content marketing.
+If you’re trying to make some changes in your life, growing a business or simply writing for cathartic reasons, we need to talk about content marketing.
 There is so much content out there that it’s easy to fall right into the pool of what-not-to-dos.

 Let’s go back to the basics with a little content marketing history.

-We’re going to cover what content marketing is, the right way to do it and what not to do in 2020.
+We’re going to cover what content marketing is, the right way to do it and what not to do.

 Content marketing, defined by the masters at HubSpot, is as follows: content marketing is a strategic marketing and business process focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience, and ultimately, to drive profitable customer action.

 If you’re not familiar with the HubSpot Academy and want to learn the basics of content marketing, please stop what you’re doing right now and start learning from them!

 Content marketing is the organic way to showcase your website through blog writing, promotional marketing and creative posting!
 I am literally doing it right now as you are reading this…with this content.